ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 ### Time Considerations Mapping

 {{-rats-arch}} defines "Relevant Events over Time" in RATS.
 The following sequence diagram focusses on matching the defined events with the interactions between the Attester and the Verifying Relying Party.
-The event "Claims Collection" defined in {{-rats-models}} are not defined by {{-rats-arch}} and therefore cannot be matched.
+The event "Claims Collection" defined in {{-rats-models}} is not defined by {{-rats-arch}} and therefore cannot be matched.

 ~~~~
 .----------.                              .-------------------------.